If you or your classmates are doing something interesting or important, send Information and Links to: OkemosAlumniAssociation@gmail.com

 Margot Haynes class of 1965 Cited!
 Margot (Margaret in High School) is involved in all cultural activities in Montague, Michigan.
 Now, a retired college professor, she is addressing the White Lake Historical Society.

-Kerry Byrnes class of 1963 was nominated to the Alumni Hall of Fame and nominated for the Distinguished Alumni 2018 Award of the Okemos Education Foundation.
-The DA 2018 Award will be presented to him at the November 15, 2018 Awards Banquet at MSU Kellogg Center.
+Kerry Byrnes class of 1963 was nominated to the Alumni Hall of Fame and the 2018 recipient of the Okemos Education Foundation's Distinguished Alumni Award.
+The DA Award was presented to him on November 15, 2018, at OEF's 2018 Awards Banquet at MSU's Kellogg Center.